monome/docs/crow/faq.md

 For example, if you like to use a specific app on your laptop for live-coding, plugging crow into your laptop while running the app will not suddenly translate MIDI to CV. crow won't even show up as a "MIDI device."
 However, you *could* use the [crow] Max object's help file to package a translator between them.
 Or you could route the MIDI from your live-coding app into Ableton Live 9/10 Suite and use the Max for Live toolkit to perform this translation.

-### can I control two or more crows at the same time from norns or M4L?
+### can I control two or more crows at the same time from norns?

 Not currently, though it is being actively explored.
-Both norns and the M4L toolkit communicate with one crow at a time, though you *can* read the two inputs, transmit data over i2c, **and** control all four outputs on a single crow simultaneously.

 ### can crow make sound on its own?